Scotland High School

 Scotland High School is located in Laurinburg, North Carolina.
 It is a part of the Scotland County Schools district.

 Athletics

 Scotland is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 6A school.
-It is a member of the Tri-County 6A/7A Conference.
+The school is a part of the Tri-County 6A/7A Conference.

 The school colors are red, royal blue and white, and its team name are the "Fighting Scots."
 Scotland has won NCHSAA state championships in 4A baseball in 1977 and 2006.
 The boys outdoor track & field team were 4A state champions in 1989 and 1990.
 The football team were 4A state champions in 2011 and have had over 10 alumni play in the NFL.

 Scotland High School is also known for its kilted marching band.